 Built-in rubrics allow you to pinpoint student progress on the English Language Development continuum—making it easier to identify improvements and adapt instruction as you go.

 Not really.
 Language Workshops are designed to go hand in hand with our ELA curriculum materials.
 They offer grade-level instruction intended as extra help for students who are still building academic language.

 Are translations included?

 Yes.
-Each Language Workshop offers 2 key activities that are available with full student-facing translations in Spanish: this includes the key ELA text along with and activities built around academic collaboration.
+Each Language Workshop offers 2 key activities that are available with full student-facing translations in Spanish: this includes the key ELA text along with activities built around academic collaboration.